kammitama5/kammitama5.github.io/_posts/2018-11-25-Sunday-November-25th.md

   It was a long and tough struggle, because a lot of it was dealing with the constant reminder that I'm not anywhere where I'd like to be yet.
 I am learning a lot and it's definitely stretching me, and I spend a lot of time just trying to get things to work.
 However, it is a book that I plan to spend time on re-reading when I get better at Haskell.
+  For example, I definitely am not able to complete *all* of the exercises in the book right now.
+I do the best I can at the moment.

 - Bear in mind that I had *no* idea what any of these things were (listed above) before today.
   I have a better understanding, and find some (eg SECD and Krivine) to be *fascinating*.